Retirement planning article

 Here's where most people get it wrong.
 If you've already used some of your TBC, your remaining cap doesn't increase by the full indexation amount.
 It increases proportionally.

-How the Advanced Calculator helps: Proportional indexing is built in.
+Test the moving parts: Proportional indexing is built in.
 The app tracks how much of your cap you have used and how much room you have left as the cap indexation applies.
 You see the impact on your tax-free pension phase and total income over time.

 Example: The Common Mistake